New Developments

 Hamiltonhill

-The Association is now well on track to deliver its masterplan for 670 homes to be built at Hamiltonhill, creating a new community.
+The Association is now well on track to deliver its masterplan for 650 homes to be built at Hamiltonhill, helping to revive an old community.

 Leading Scottish construction firm Robertson Construction Group will deliver the masterplan proposals, through its regeneration company Urban Union.
-The first 178 social housing units are now on site in Phase 1, where Urban Union will also be delivering a further 30 homes for sale.
+The first 178 social housing units are now nearing completion in Phase 1, where Urban Union will also be delivering a further 31 homes for sale.

-The overall area will see a mix of medium-rise flats and cottage flats for smaller households and older people, and terraced housing for larger families.
+The overall area will see a mix of medium-rise flats and cottage flats for smaller households and older people, with terraced housing for larger families.

-New and improved parks and open spaces have recently been completed throughout the neighbourhood including an enhanced play park and a new community park.
+New and improved parks and open spaces have already been completed throughout the neighbourhood including an enhanced play park and a new community park.

 The regeneration proposed for Hamiltonhill is a large-scale and complex project, with significant challenges and opportunities.
-The Association is grateful for the support of Glasgow City Council for various grants funds provided to both the new housing and the public spaces.
+The Association is grateful for the support of Glasgow City Council for various grant funds provided to both the new housing and the public spaces.
 Without the support of GCC and also NatureScot for the parks, the Association would not be able to deliver the shared vision for the future of Hamiltonhill as an environmentally friendly and sustainable community.
+Read more about the development here.

 Burnbank Gardens